mwmlln/hangman/README.md

 ####  Site owner’s goal

-The main objective for creating this site was to gain skill set to build a simple but fun terminal based game
+The main objective for creating this site was to gain skill set to build a simple but fun terminal based game.
+Hangman game is widely available on the web so I have created extra user intractivity with user by giving them a choice of category.
+This narrows down possibility of the answer word hence the difficulty lavel goes down while by choosing all category gives more wide possibility of answer to make it harder to get a right answer.

 ###  User Stories